dmemsys/SMART/README.md

 This artifact provides the source code of **SMART** and scripts to reproduce all the experiment results in our paper.
 **SMART**, a di<u>**S**</u>aggregated-me<u>**M**</u>ory-friendly <u>**A**</u>daptive <u>**R**</u>adix <u>**T**</u>ree, is the first radix tree for disaggregated memory with high performance.

+> [!NOTE]
+> **📢 Please also check out our new work [CHIME](https://github.com/dmemsys/CHIME), which achieves a better trade-off between cache consumption and read amplifications than SMART on disaggregated memory.**

 - [SMART](#smart-a-high-performance-adaptive-radix-tree-for-disaggregated-memory)
   * [Supported Platform](#supported-platform)